I may get paid commission for purchases made after clicking a link in this post.

 Adding Social Media Messages to ReQueue from the CoSchedule Calendar

 You can add any social media posts you create in your CoSchedule Calendar to ReQueue.
-Simply go to your calendar and click in the top right of the date you want to post your social media message.
+Simply go to your calendar and click on the orange ‘create’ button.

-If the campaign is tied to a link, click the link sign and add your link (if not, leave this blank) then click the plus next to SAME DAY AS PUBLISH and select the profiles you wish to use.
+If the campaign is tied to a link, click the link sign and add your link (if not, leave this blank) then click the plus sign next to SAME DAY AS PUBLISH and select the profiles you wish to use.

-Scroll down to the bottom left of the box where you’ll see a green plus sign next to REQUEUE.
-Click the plus and select the correct ReQueue group, then click ADD MESSAGE.
-Finally click where it says DRAFT in the bottom right and change to PUBLISHED (or SCHEDULED)…
+Scroll down to the bottom left of the box where you’ll see the REQUEUE icon (2 arrows crossing).
+Click the icon and select the correct ReQueue group, then click SAVE.

 Your social media post will now be scheduled for the time and date you set.
-After it has posted at this time it will be automatically added to your ReQueue to be reshared over and over again.
+After it has posted at this time it will be added to your ReQueue to be reshared over and over again!

 Creating Seasonal Groups in ReQueue